 Loaded Potato Soup Recipe

-This easy creamy Loaded Potato Soup recipe is so good!
+This easy creamy loaded Potato Soup recipe is so good!
 Learn how to make the best cheesy potato soup with bacon in a creamy base (without heavy cream).
 A quick, 30-minute recipe that is total comfort food.

 We love easy creamy soups all year long, like fresh Corn Chowder, New England Style Clam Chowder and this Potato Soup.
-They are hearty enough to serve as a main course, paired with crusty French Bread.
+They are hearty enough to serve as the main course, paired with crusty French Bread.

 This post may contain affiliate links.
 Read my disclosure policy.